Tour de France: Accusations of sportswashing and greenwashing

-For the occasion of the 2019 Tour de France, 12 human rights and sporting organizations presented a letter to president of UCI protesting the Bahrain-Merida team’s participation in the Tour de France and other professional cycling competitions.
-The Director of Advocacy at the Bahrain Institute for Rights and Democracy (BIRD) stated that "Bahrain-Merida’s participation in the Tour de France, one of the world’s most iconic sporting events, provides a major opportunity for the government of Bahrain to sportswash their tarnished international reputation.
+For the occasion of the 2019 Tour de France, 12 human rights and sporting organizations presented a letter to president of UCI protesting the Bahrain-Mérida team's participation in the Tour de France and other professional cycling competitions.
+The Director of Advocacy at the Bahrain Institute for Rights and Democracy (BIRD) stated that "Bahrain-Merida's participation in the Tour de France, one of the world's most iconic sporting events, provides a major opportunity for the government of Bahrain to sportswash their tarnished international reputation.
 With a long history of persecuting professional athletes, including credible allegations of torture, Bahrain is a totally unsuitable partner for an international sporting team".
-The following year, in 2020, the non-governmental organization Americans for Democracy & Human Rights in Bahrain (ADHRB) continued protesting against the team’s participation at the 2020 Tour de France: “by running a team in the Tour de France, Bahrain is joining a long line of countries with diminished human rights records as they attempt to distract from continued abuses with flashy events such as the Olympics, the World Cup, or Formula 1, or as they rebrand themselves by associating their names with those of beloved teams".
+The following year, in 2020, the non-governmental organization Americans for Democracy & Human Rights in Bahrain (ADHRB) continued protesting against the team's participation at the 2020 Tour de France: "by running a team in the Tour de France, Bahrain is joining a long line of countries with diminished human rights records as they attempt to distract from continued abuses with flashy events such as the Olympics, the World Cup, or Formula 1, or as they rebrand themselves by associating their names with those of beloved teams".

 Sportswashing accusations have also focused on the participation of the Israel-Premier Tech team, both before and after the 7 October 2023 attacks, and recently in relation to the Gaza genocide.
 In early 2025, the Palestinian movement Boycott, Divestment and Sanctions (BDS) called for "peaceful protests" at the 2025 Tour de France against the participation of Israel–Premier Tech.
 During the 2025 Tour de France (5–27 July 2025), protests over the genocide in Gaza and calls for the exclusion of Israel-Premier Tech from the competition continued.
-Notably, on stage 11 of the Tour of 16 July 2025, a protestor ran onto the final straight of the stage, but was tackled and beaten by the Tour's manager for stage finishes, before being arrested.
+Notably, on stage 11 of the Tour of 16 July 2025, a protestor ran onto the final straight of the stage, but was tackled by the Tour's manager for stage finishes, before being arrested.
 The protestor later defended his actions explaining "we have reached a point where we are forced to choose new spaces to express ourselves.
 The world of sport has not done its job and has not shown its opposition to what is happening in the Middle East".

-Concerns have also been raised over the Tour de France’s role in sportswashing “debt-bonded workers at manufacturing sites in Asia” linked to cycling brands such as Giant, Trek, Scott and Shimano.
+Concerns have also been raised over the Tour de France's role in sportswashing "debt-bonded workers at manufacturing sites in Asia" linked to cycling brands such as Giant, Trek, Scott and Shimano.